 4.1 A ‘think piece’ is just as it sounds, a piece of writing used to think out some more reflective observations on a topic, in this case regarding the various reading that has been done and which composes ‘the field’ of secondary literature on a research topic.
 There are no rules about what such think pieces might be on – it all depends on what a particular researcher makes of the particular reading.

 4.2 It is often helpful, however, to put all the reading and notes away and mull things over for a day or two, to see which topics and questions and issues remain in the mind.
 It’s also often helpful to pick a piece of work that is fundamentally disagree with, and to write about the whys and wherefores of this.

-4.3 Perhaps plan for three or four think pieces on different topics, and to limit their length to around 4-5000 words.
+4.3 Perhaps plan for three or four think pieces on different topics, and to limit their length to around 2-3,000 words.
 The point of writing in this way is to gather thoughts and to begin to write more systematically about the reading that has been done and to locate oneself in relation to the key ideas that have been advanced by those on whose shoulders we stand.
 By doing so, it will also become much clearer what the differences are between all that and the kinds of ideas and concerns that we ourselves have.
-It’s much harder – in fact it’s impossible – to say ‘this is distinctive about what I am doing’ without having a very good idea about what others have done!
+It’s much harder – in fact it’s impossible – to say ‘this is distinctive about what I am doing’ without having a very good idea about what other people have done!

 5. An archive comes into view!

 5.1 One of the route-maps in planning a piece of research that involves archives of course should be on archival research itself.
 Don’t forget to do this!
 All the points made in the previous sections apply in doing this.
 Some additional pointers when working the route-map of readings on archival research are as follows.